All you need to know about a Transactional Email (Plus 3 Examples)

 A marketing or commercial email is a piece of content that you send to people who have opted-in or provided consent to receive email communications from your business.

+These emails must comply with federal laws and regulations, such as CAN-SPAM and GDPR, that protect the rights of your email recipients.
 Transactional emails don’t fall under these regulations, meaning consumers don’t need to opt-in in order to receive them.
-Why is that?

 Well, transactional emails contain information that pertains to a commercial transaction your recipient has already agreed to, or that applies to a previously established commercial relationship.